In April of 2001, Dennis Tito

 rocketships for flights to over 100km.
 The vehicle holds

-a pilot and one passgner and test flights should begin
+a pilot and one passgner and test flights were to begin

 Incredible Adventures offers several space related experiences